 - Rate Select the rate threshold; beats above this threshold will be considered fast. - Duration Program to "0" to prevent duration from being considered.
 Otherwise, select the period of time the Tachy must be maintained to be considered a potential event. - Response Select the level to use in detecting Tachy event.
 Balanced is the default setting.
 Programming to "More" may result in more false-positive detections of Tachy events.
-Programming to "Less" may result in fewer detections of Tachy events. - Morphology Assessment Select the level at which the algorithm uses morphology to screen out PVCs or nonsinus detections.
-This applies to Tachy, AF, and PVC Burden.
+Programming to "Less" may result in fewer detections of Tachy events. - Morphology Assessment Select the level at which the algorithm uses morphology to screen out PVCs or non-sinus detections.
+This applies to both Tachy and AF.